ianwdunlop/openphacts-prototype-website/README.md

 About
 =====

 This website is a prototype for a website promoting the Open PHACTS platform for scientists and developers.
 It is NOT endorsed by the Open PHACTS project or any of the organisations mentioned in it.
 It is a single HTML page demo.
 No templates.
 Only Bootstrap 3.
+The information in the website may be wrong so use at your own risk.

 License
 =======